mdiller/river-modeler/README.md

   - [ ] need a better way of passing the data between parts of the script
 - [ ] make it run on a website so other people could use it (python webassembly probably)
   - [ ] make input/search boxes based on osm for selecting river, start/end points, and points of interest
+- [ ] make an explanation of each part of the code, possibly with visuals
+  - this would be needed to make it readable really, as visuals are important for understanding whats going on

 # libraries
 - rasterio